digital-horizon/RoundCoachMark/README.md

                          markTag:"scenario-2")

 ```
-As you see you can use `markTag:` parameter to tag a mark and then it will only be shown by the marker tagged with the same tag.
+As you see you can use `markTag:` parameter to tag a mark and then it will only be shown by the CoachMarker tagged with the same tag.
 Thus you can have as many markers as you need.
 Alternatively, you can unregister marks.
 Now you create the marker and start it as in the simple scenario.

 ```swift